-- Any probationary employee who, because of this policy tests positive for drugs and/or alcohol, will be terminated immediately. - B. Any employee who has been placed on an improvement plan and who tests positive for drugs/alcohol as defined by this policy will be terminated from employment. - C. Safety Sensitive Positions: - A positive prohibited substance/nlcohol test for an officer or dispatcher shall be reported to the New Mexico Law Enforcement Academy Director as outlined in the NMLEA Handbook Subsection B4 of 10.29.1.11 NMAC. - Any safety sensitive employee who tests positive for prohibited substances and/or alcohol under this policy shall be terminated from employment with the County. - Any safety sensitive employee whose primary test is determined to be a dilute test will be subject to the terms and conditions as defined below. - D. Any safety sensitive employee who is covered by this policy and whose primary test is determined to be dilute as herein defined, shall be subject to the terms and conditions of: - 1.
+- 1. A positive prohibited substance/alcohol test for an officer or dispatcher shall be reported to the New Mexico Law Enforcement Academy Director as outlined in the NMLEA Handbook Subsection B4 of 10.29.1.11 NMAC. - 2.
+Any safety sensitive employee who tests positive for prohibited substances and/or alcohol under this policy shall be terminated from employment with the County. - 3.
+Any safety sensitive employee whose primary test is determined to be a dilute test will be subject to the terms and conditions as defined below. - D. Any safety sensitive employee who is covered by this policy and whose primary test is determined to be dilute as herein defined, shall be subject to the terms and conditions of: - 1.
 Rule re.
 Random Testing of this policy, and; - 2.
 Rule re.
 Return to Duty testing of this policy. - 3.
 If applicable, any CDL provisions that may apply. - 16.
 Detection.
 The County reserves the right to inspect, at any time, all County property and all County vehicles and equipment for the presence of prohibited substances or alcohol.
 All inspections will be scheduled as deemed necessary by the County Manager or his/her designee and conducted by the Roosevelt County Sheriff's Office.